 When I started my career as a software tester a decade ago, test automation was viewed with some skepticism.
-Automated tests were hard to set up, time-consuming to run, and provided unreliable results.
+Automated test cases were hard to set up, time-consuming to run, and provided unreliable results.
 But since then huge advances have been made, and now the choice not to automate tests would be seen as extremely foolhardy.
 I believe this is due to two changes: first, the move to test closer to the code using unit tests and services tests, and second, the availability of more reliable test tools.

 However, this does not mean that everything should be automated.
 Having too many test cases can be a detriment to good software development.
 Tests that take too long to run slow down the feedback that developers get when they commit their code, and therefore slow down the entire development process.
 And tests that are flaky or take too much time to fix result in a distrust of the tests, which means that they won’t be run at all or that their results will be ignored.